UnconnectedBedna/shrink-backup/README.md

 **Disclaimer:**
 EEPROM updates might not be backed up in an image update, keep that in mind.<br>
+Same with updates to U-Boot if it's in use.<br>
-To be absolutely sure after doing changes to EEPROM it's better to make a brand new img rather than updating.<br>
+To be absolutely sure after doing changes to EEPROM or U-Boot it's better to make a brand new img rather than updating.<br>
 As of this moment, there are no plans to include that functionality in the script.

 ## To restore a backup, simply "burn" the img file to an sd-card using your favorite method.